hao-pt/hao-pt.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Greetings!
 I am a first year PhD student in Computer Science at Cornell Tech, NYC.
-Previously, I was an AI Research Resident at <a href="https://www.vinai.io/">VinAI</a>, where I was fortunate to work under the advise of Dr. <a href="https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en/">Anh Tran</a>.
+Previously, I was an AI Research Resident at <a href="https://www.vinai.io/">VinAI</a>, where I was fortunate to work under the mentorship of Dr. <a href="https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en/">Anh Tran</a>.
 Before that, I received my Bachelor of Computer Science from <a href="https://www.hcmus.edu.vn/">Ho Chi Minh City University of Science</a> (HCMUS) in Vietnam.

 <!-- He earned an outstanding thesis award under the supervision of Dr. Ngoc Quoc Ly - the Head of the Department of Computer Vision and Cognitive Cybernetics at HCMUS.  -->